dmore/NimSyscallPacker-red-packer-assembly-PE-or-shellcode-into-binary-loader-x33fcon/README.md

   --mapSection    Map the shellcode into via NtCreateSection/NtMapViewOfSection .
 For remote injection decryption will happen AFTER writing the Shellcode into the remote process
   --remoteinject    Inject shellcode a newly spawned process (default notepad) / otherwise it's self injection
-      --customprocess procname    Spawn a custom process (instead of notepad) for remote injection --ruy-lopez    Use Ruy-Lopez to prevent AV/EDR DLLs from being loadied into the newly spawned process.
-      --remoteprocess procname    Injects into the specified (existing) remote process name, e.g. teams.exe.
+      --customprocess procname    Spawn a custom process (instead of notepad) for remote injection --remoteprocess procname    Injects into the specified (existing) remote process name, e.g. teams.exe.
 The loader searches for the first process with that name
                          Can be used for multiple process names, e.g. --remoteprocess=teams.exe,iexplore.exe,MicrosoftEdge.exe -> First try teams, else Internet Explorer, last Edge
       --spoofArgs ArgstoSpoof    Spoof the arguments of the process to inject into